miroi/lapack-dsyevr-test/README.rst

 lapack-dsyevr-test
 ==================

 Important self-test of the famous lapack's diagonalization routine DSYEVR.
+It checks eigenvectors orthogonality.
+GNU lapack is affected with the bug, see https://github.com/Reference-LAPACK/lapack/issues/151.

-Software buildup is based upon autocmake project ( https://github.com/scisoft/autocmake ).
+This small software buildup is based upon autocmake project ( https://github.com/coderefinery/autocmake ).

 Buildup examples
 ----------------